undefined

 His major research interests are receptor signaling in neuronal connections and synaptic formation, and the pathogenesis of neurological disorders.

-• 1.Adult neural stem cell development and neural function
+• 1.Adult neural stem cell dormancy and reactivation

 • Neural stem cells/progenitor cells and neural progenitor cells play a key role in the maintenance and renewal of neural circuits.
-Our works aim to interpret receptor signals in adult neural stem cells, and elucidate the regulatory effect of environmental stimuli on the fate of neural stem cell.
+Our works aim to clarify how adult neural stem cells transit from quiescent state to activated state, and elucidate the regulatory effect of environmental stimuli on the fate of neural stem cells.

 • 2.Formation and function of neural circuits